Domanoc/Combat-Data-Core-Mod/docs/ModFramework/ModCompatibilityTesting.md

 - Any errors when all the research is unlocked? ✅
 - Can i save and reload without errors (research unlocked)? ✅

-## Test Senarios: KAWAII Pilot Mod
+## Test Scenarios: KAWAII Pilot Mod
 - Does it start without errors (clean save)? ✅
 - Can i open all tabs without error? ✅
 - Can i start a battle without errors? ✅